-Draw a great looking Lizard with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Lizard with easy, step-by-step drawing instructions, and video tutorial.

 There are most than 5,500 species of lizards scattered across every continent except Antarctica.
 Lizards have scales, are cold blooded, and live in a variety of environments, from rivers to trees, and from tropics to deserts.

 Did you know?
 Most lizards, such as geckos, are distinguished from snakes by their legs.
 There are legless lizards, however.
 These are called glass lizards, because their tail breaks into many pieces when threatened by a predator.
 This occurs so that the predator is distracted by the tail and the living lizard can escape.

 Scroll down for a downloadable PDF of this tutorial.